hannahfriedman/PermStats/README.md

 # PermStats

-This folder provides computational verification and background for some of the results in our paper on compression of permutation statistics.
+This folder provides computational verification and background for some of the results in our technical report on compression of permutation statistics.

 convolve_w_ij: provides evidence for result describing the convolution of w_ij functions.